Dongshan Liangjie: Start of Chan studies

 Dongshan was born during the Tang dynasty in Kuaiji (present-day Shaoxing, Zhejiang) to the south of Hangzhou Bay.
 His secular birth surname was Yu (兪氏).

 He started his private studies in Chan Buddhism at a young age, as was popular among educated elite families of the time.
 At the village cloister, Dongshan showed promise by questioning the fundamental Doctrine of the Six Roots during his tutor's recitation of the Heart Sutra.
-Though aged only ten, he was sent away from his home village to train under Lingmo (霊黙) at the monastery on nearby Wutai Mountain (五台山).
+Though aged only ten, he was sent away from his home village to train under Lingmo (霊黙) at the monastery on nearby Mount Wutai (五台山).
 He also had his head shaved and took on yellow robes, which represented the first steps in his path to becoming a monk, ordaining as a śrāmaṇera.
 At the age of twenty-one, he went to Shaolin Monastery on Mount Song, where he took the complete monk's precepts as a bhikṣu.